Our Supporters and Funders

 an expat’ Todmordian,now of Mobile, AL , USA He plays Jazz, eats Grits and pines for rainy valleys!
 Cheers Medeers!

 Lyne Midwinter of TBA (big smile plus frock) handing cheque to Pam Warhurst of IET (big smile plus big cheque).

 Sadly Malcolm Saville died on Monday the 12th January.
 Only a few days before his death he donated a second Growers Cup, for children.

 He is buried At Todmorden Unitarian Church .The first “homemade” funeral to his instructions at the church.

 Has donated He says: “why am i supporting IET?
 I want to support the planting of free food in the valley.
 I want to support People who have very little space to obtain the means to grow food, to experience the wonders of growing and eating stuff you have made happen.
 I have 9 grandchildren and I want them to enjoy a healthy planet I know that there are no pockets in shrouds and that money cannot be eaten.
 I believe my money will be well spent in Todmorden”

 Have given us £2.5K

-B&Q have awarded IET £5K worth of supplies in their latest environment awards!!
+B&Q awarded IET £5K worth of supplies in their latest environment awards!!

-We have recently been awarded £7250 by CFFC for the orchard project including a donation from Marshals.
+We were been awarded £7250 by CFFC for the orchard project including a donation from Marshals.

-And we have a £4K grant from HBOS for growing projects in schools.
+And we had a £4K grant from HBOS for growing projects in schools.